andrewcberkley/EarthTimeR/README.md

 `EarthTimeR` has four groups of functions:

-* Sign-in to Google Sheets to push data;
+* Convenience functions for pushing data Google Sheets;
-* Wrangling data for use as data layers in EarthTime stories;
+* Data wrangling functions for creating and formating EarthTime data layers;
-* Statistical techniques for handling missing values;
+* Functions for invoking statistical techniques for handling missing values;
-* Python wrappers for creation of special map types.
+* Python wrapper functions to aid in the generation of special map types.

-For a complete overview of those groups, users can check out tutorials [here](https://github.com/andrewcberkley/EarthTimeR/blob/master/vignettes/Introduction.md).
+For a complete overview of the aforementioned function groups, users can check out tutorials [here](https://github.com/andrewcberkley/EarthTimeR/blob/master/vignettes/Introduction.md).

 ## Getting Started